 Once we finally obtained a desktop app, we had no difficulty installing the app and connecting to a PatronVPN server.
 However, that minimal level of functionality is about the extent of PatronVPN’s positives.
 The array of 100+ servers spans only about 25 countries, and connection speeds are nothing special.

 PatronVPN also offers very few customization options.
 OpenVPN is the only available tunneling protocol, and while we are certainly glad that the provider chose the most secure protocol for its lone option, we always like to see at least one other option for advanced users with specific needs.

 And despite the promises we received from customer support, PatronVPN cannot access Netflix.
 Our traffic was immediately recognized as encrypted, triggering the site’s VPN blocks.

 We also could not verify the provider’s claim that the VPN works in China.
-Regardless, if you are heading to China, we strongly recommend choosing a more reputable VPN provider like NordVPN.
+Regardless, if you are heading to China, we strongly recommend choosing a more reputable VPN provider like ExpressVPN.

 Given that we had to send multiple inquiries to customer support in order to learn why we couldn’t download the mobile apps, we are inclined to doubt several other claims made by PatronVPN service agents.

 We were told, for instance, that you can torrent safely on all network servers, which implies very high levels of security.
 Since the mobile apps have known bugs, it would be quite a leap of faith to trust PatronVPN for your torrenting needs.
 We also received contradictory information from various support sources regarding whether all apps include a kill switch.